-The desalination plant at Port Stanvac was announced by the government of South Australia in December 2007.
-The environmental impact statement (EIS) was compiled in November 2008 and its assessment report (AR) was submitted in February 2009 by the Minister for Urban Development and Planning.
+The desalination plant at Port Stanvac was announced by the Government of South Australia in December 2007.
+An environmental impact statement (EIS) was compiled in November 2008 and its assessment report (AR) was submitted in February 2009 by the Minister for Urban Development and Planning.
 A land deal for setting up the plant was signed in December 2009.

 In April 2008, the state government chose SA Water to finance the project.
-Construction of the plant commenced in April 2009, while work on the desalination pipe project began in June 2009.
+Construction commenced in April 2009, while work on the desalination pipe project began in June 2009.

 Design of the South Australian plant

 The desalination plant was designed by Woodhead.
-The plant's integrated industrial design allows it to meet the requirements of architectural work.
+Its integrated industrial design allows it to meet the requirements of architectural work.

-This design approach was taken to deliver a unified, cohesive and sustainable design by integrating master-planning and architecture and landscape and interior design together.
-The plant was designed to have a low visual impact, from both close and long range views.
+This design approach was taken to deliver a unified, cohesive, and sustainable design by integrating master-planning, architecture, landscape, and interior design.
+The plant was designed to have a low visual impact, from both close and long-range views.

-A transfer pumping station, transfer pipeline and a visitor centre are the other components of the project.
+A transfer pumping station, transfer pipeline, and a visitor centre were also built.

-Designed as a public interface, the visitor centre has a glazed exhibition space, cantilevered roof forms and rammed earth walls.
-Renewable sources of energy are used to power the plant.
+Designed as a public interface, the visitor centre has a glazed exhibition space, cantilevered roof forms, and rammed earth walls.

 Purpose of Adelaide's project

-More than one million residents and industrial and commercial offices of Adelaide are dependent on the Murray River for potable water supply.
-In recent years, the Murray-Darling Basin has experienced low flow water volumes due to climate change and severe drought in south-eastern Australia.
+More than one million residents and commercial offices in Adelaide are dependent on the Murray River for potable water supply.
+In recent years, the Murray-Darling Basin has experienced low-flow water volumes due to climate change and severe drought in south-eastern Australia.

 Water treatment process

-The desalinated water is then mixed with the treated water of Happy Valley Water Treatment Plant and finally connected to the network system of SA Water.
+Desalinated water is mixed with the treated water of Happy Valley Water Treatment Plant and connected to the network system of SA Water.

 Contractors involved with the desalination plant

-The project, consisting of the plant, associated marine works, a pumping station, transfer pipeline and a sub-station, was delivered by means of a design, build, operate and maintain (DBOM) contract.
+Consisting of the plant, associated marine works, a pumping station, transfer pipeline, and a sub-station, the project was delivered through a design, build, operate, and maintain (DBOM) contract.

-In February 2009, the South Australian government had awarded the DBOM contract to AdelaideAqua, a consortium of McConnell Dowell Constructors, Abigroup Contractors, Acciona Agua and Trility (formerly United Utilities Australia).
-This consortium is responsible for designing, building, operating and maintaining the plant for 20 years.
+In February 2009, the South Australian Government had awarded the DBOM contract to AdelaideAqua, a consortium of McConnell Dowell Constructors, Abigroup Contractors, Acciona Agua and Trility (formerly United Utilities Australia).
+This contract will cover designing, building, operating, and maintaining of the plant for 20 years.

 The 20km transfer pipeline was constructed by a joint venture of McConnell Dowell and Built Environs.

-McConnell Dowell, Abigroup Contractors and Acciona Agua formed a joint venture to design and construct the plant and associated marine works.
-The operation and maintenance works were undertaken jointly by Acciona Agua and Trility.
+McConnell Dowell, Abigroup Contractors, and Acciona Agua formed a joint venture (JV) to design and construct the plant and associated marine works.
+Operation and maintenance were undertaken jointly by Acciona Agua and Trility.